GfSE/SAF-Specification/developing-saf/concept/concepts.md

 ## SUCsynthesizingCFN
 1..* [System Use Case](#System-Use-Case) SUCsynthesizingCFN 0..* [Context Function](#Context-Function)

-Specifies the fact that a Context Function is used in s System Use Case, e.g., as a Trigger, Action, or Task.
+Specifies the fact that a Context Function is used in a System Use Case, e.g., as a Trigger, Action, or Task.
 Note: This is a derived relationship.
 ## SUCsynthesizingSFN
 1..* [System Use Case](#System-Use-Case) SUCsynthesizingSFN 0..* [System Function](#System-Function)